kubeshop/botkube-docs/versioned_docs/version-0.13/installation/teams/index.md

   Alternatively, you can also update the configuration at runtime as documented [here](../../configuration/#updating-the-configuration-at-runtime)

-### Verify if BotKube endpoint is reachable
+### Verify if Botkube endpoint is reachable

-Curl on the endpoint to confirm that the BotKube endpoint is reachable and serving the requests.
+Curl on the endpoint to confirm that the Botkube endpoint is reachable and serving the requests.

 ```bash
 curl -k https://<HOST>/<URLPATH>